gschmutz/iot-vehicle-tracking-demo/README.md

 ### Installing Kafkacat (optional)

 To simplify peeking into a Kafka topic, the kafkacat tool becomes handy.
-You can optinally install it using the follwing command:
+You can optionally install it using the following command:

 ```
 sudo apt-get install kafkacat